WasmRS/wasmrs-rust/rust/crates/wasmrs/README.md

 WasmRS is an implementation of Reactive Streams for WebAssembly modules that allows hosts & guests to communicate via asynchronous, bidirectional streams.

+The `wasmrs` crate is the base implementation of the bidirectional WebAssembly socket.

 ## Usage

+See [wasmrs-guest](https://github.com/nanobus/iota/blob/main/rust/crates/wasmrs-guest/README.md), [wasmrs-host](https://github.com/nanobus/iota/blob/main/rust/crates/wasmrs-guest/README.md), and [wasmrs-wamtime](https://github.com/nanobus/iota/blob/main/rust/crates/wasmrs-guest/README.md) for examples on how to use wasmrs directly.

+## More Information

 For more information on wasmRS, see the core [wasmrs](https://github.com/nanobus/iota/blob/main/rust/crates/wasmrs/README.md) crate.